-On my way up north to Scandinavia, I tried to squeeze in as much as possible into 24 hours in the old German harbour town of Lübeck.
+On my way up north to Scandinavia, I made a brief stopover in the old North German harbour town of Lübeck and tried to squeeze in as much as possible into 24 hours.
 At the end of the day, I was surprised how much that actually was…

 So here are my suggestions.
 If you’re in Lübeck for only one day, you could…

 Sleeping Lübeck Lion

 From about 1200 to 1600, the merchants of the North and consequently almost the whole of Europe came closer together by founding the so-called Hanseatic League – a trading union, which in many ways is similar to today’s European Union.

 A lot of cities belonged to this union, such as Hamburg and Bremen, which up to this day bear the name “Free Hanseatic City”.
 Lübeck, however, was the Hanse’s most powerful and prominent member!

 The medieval Town Hall of Lübeck